Thursday, April 25, 2019

 How it Works: Advisers at retirement centers use aggressive marketing tactics and promise to obtain veterans benefits for residents of independent-living communities.
 These "Aid and Attendance" benefits are limited to eligible seniors in assisted living facilities or home care only.
 Some services may illegally charge fees to help veterans obtain benefits.

-In the News: The Kern County DA has filed a case against Michael McWilliams and two businesses that he owns (Ally Senior Care and Senior Veterans Benefit Advocates) for fraud against military veterans
+In the News: The Kern County DA has filed a case against Michael McWilliams and two businesses that he owns (Ally Senior Care and Senior Veterans Benefit Advocates) for fraud against military veterans (PDF)

 How to Protect Yourself: